swojtyna/SWLoremPicsumSDK/README.md

 # SWLoremPicsumSDK
 Lorem Ipsum... but for photos.
 In Swift.

-This is simple SDK written in Swift and allows to easy get photos from https://picsum.photos/
+This is simple SDK written in Swift that allows to easy get photos from https://picsum.photos/

 ## Usage